NORRKOPING, SWEDEN - 27 SEPTEMBER 2019

 With a great wealth of experience in the music tech and startup sector, event and festival management and as artist manager for Ásgeir and more, María Rut Reynisdóttir is currently spearheading the Reykjavík Music City project where her responsibilities are to create favourable conditions for thriving musical activities throughout the city of Reykjavík.

-KATH DAVIES, ARTS AND CREATIVE DEVELOPMENT MANAGER, KIRkLEeS COUNCIL (uk)
+KATH DAVIES, Strategic Lead for Cultural Development, KIRkLEeS COUNCIL (uk)

 Kath Davies has been described as a story teller, door opener and bridge builder.
 She explores places and identity to generate ideas, partnerships and creative solutions.